The Right Question to Ask

 ‘Horse Time’ is not ‘People Time’

 Horses are very sensitive to body language and mood.
 If you are in a rush, your horse will feel he must rush too.
-But he won’t know why you are rushing.
+However, he won’t know why you are rushing.
 You might be rushing because your favorite TV show is about to come on.
-But he might read your sense of urgency as impending danger and his behavior will reflect that.
+However, he might read your sense of urgency as impending danger and his behavior will reflect that.

 Know How to Plan

-Before you begin plan what you are going to do with your horse.
+Plan what you are going to do with your horse before you begin.
 Have all the equipment you’ll need handy.
 Plan your time so you can work uninterrupted.
 You will have a difficult time teaching if you give your horse only part of your attention.
 You’ll confuse him if you try to teach him while telling the dog to go lie down, talking to another person or running off to fetch a piece of tack.

 Know To Be Satisfied with Small Successes